lavyyy/lavyyy/README.md

 # Yo! 🦊☕

-I'm lavy (pronounced l-ahh-vee).
-I'm a college student with a passion for computer science and programming!
-Right now I primarily focus on full-stack web development and working part-time.
-Outside of building projects I also spend time doing content creation and editing.
+I'm lavy (pronounced l-ahh-vee), a full-stack engineer who is always eager to learn new things!
+Outside of building and maintaining projects I also spend time doing content creation and editing.
 Feel free to send me an email if you want to chat!

 ## Technologies 🖥️